Differential Geometry of Curves and Surfaces in Lorentz-Minkowski space: The Lorentz-Minkowski space

-From the first equation, we have two possibilities: \begin{enumerate} \item There exists $t$ such that $a=\cosh(t)$ and $c=\sinh(t)$.
-From $d^2-b^2=1$, it appears twos cases again: \begin{enumerate} \item There exists $s$ such that $d=\cosh(s)$ and $b=\sinh(s)$.
-With the second equation, we conclude that $s=t$. \item There exists $s$ such that $d=-\cosh(s)$ y $b=\sinh(s)$.
+However in \eqref{eq1-12} we have $a^2-b^2=1$, which describes a hyperbola, in particular, there are two branches (two components).
+The same occurs with the third equation and combining all the cases, we obtain the four components.
+Exactly, we have: \begin{enumerate} \item There exists $t$ such that $a=\cosh(t)$ and $c=\sinh(t)$.
+From $b^2-d^2=-1$, it appears two cases again: \begin{enumerate} \item There exists $s$ such that $b=\sinh(s)$ and $d=\cosh(s)$.
+Using the third equation in \eqref{eq1-12}, we conclude $s=t$. \item There exists $s$ such that $b=\sinh(s)$ and $d=-\cosh(s)$.
 Now we have $s=-t$. \end{enumerate} \item There exists $t$ such that $a=-\cosh(t)$ and $c=\sinh(t)$.
-Equation $d^2-b^2=1$ yields two possibilities: \begin{enumerate} \item There exists $s$ such that $d=\cosh(s)$ and $b=\sinh(s)$.
-The second equation concludes that $s=-t$. \item There exists $s$ such that $d=-\cosh(s)$ and $b=\sinh(s)$.
+Equation $b^2-d^2=-1$ in \eqref{eq1-12} yields two possibilities: \begin{enumerate} \item There exists $s$ such that $b=\sinh(s)$ and $d=\cosh(s)$.
+The third equation of \eqref{eq1-12} concludes that $s=-t$. \item There exists $s$ such that $b=\sinh(s)$ and $d=-\cosh(s)$.
 From $ab-cd=0$, we have $s=t$. \end{enumerate} \end{enumerate} As conclusion, we obtain four kinds of isometries.
-In the same order as above, they are the following:
+In the same order that we have obtained them, they are the following:

-With the same notation as in Theorem \ref{iso}, each one of the matrices that have appeared belong to $O_1^{++}(2)$, $O_1^{--}(2)$, $O_1^{-+}(2)$ y $O_1^{+-}(2)$, respectively.
-We see which is the difference with the isometries of $\e^2$.
-In the latter case, and following the same scheme, it appears equations of type $x^2+y^2=1$, whose solutions can write as $x=\cos\theta$ and $y=\sin\theta$.
-This distinguishes the equation $x^2-y^2=1$, where it is necessary to separate the case that $x$ is positive or negative.